 MB v BEH MH NHST & Secretary of State for Justice UKUT 328 (AAC)

-Importance of natural justice – UT Judge Levenson agreed there had been a breach of natural justice by indicating that ‘the application for discharge had no prospect of success’ and the patient was invited to withdraw the application.
+There had been a breach of natural justice where ‘the application for discharge had no prospect of success’ and the patient was invited to withdraw the application.

 PS v Camden and Islington NHS Foundation Trust UKUT 143 (AAC)